MiguelRegueiro/MiguelRegueiro/README.md

 <p align="center">
 I'm a second-year computer science student from Spain, fluent in five languages, and a full-stack developer.
   <p align="center">
   Lately, I've been diving into app deployment and cross-platform optimization, experimenting with React to craft seamless experiences.
-Beyond tech, I’m also on a journey to master advanced calisthenics skills.
 Combining my love for languages and coding, I’m driven to make tools that help people learn in fun, impactful ways.
 </p></p>

 ---